The placenta is an amazing organ and does an incredible job keeping your baby supplied with nutrients and oxygen.

 Posterior placenta means your baby has implanted right at the back wall of the uterus (the side closest to your spine).

-Ideally, a posterior placenta at the back of the uterus is the best position when considering placental location and pregnancy.
+Ideally, a posterior placenta at the back of the uterus is the best type of positioning when considering placental location and pregnancy.

-A mother with a placenta in the posterior position might feel her baby kicking earlier than a mother with anterior position placentas.
+A mother with a placenta in the posterior position might feel her baby kicking earlier than a mother with anterior position placenta.

 Posterior placenta gender